FK Železničar Lajkovac: History

-By the end of 1946 and beginning of 1947 the town lives a sports revival.
-The Serbian Gymnastics Federation opens its branch in the town, and there is created a section dedicated to athletics named "Partizan". Železničar also creates sections dedicated to chess and handball.
-As curiosity, many players that were Serbian handball champions in 1947 were also footballers in the club.
-That year, the football club begins competing from beginning, in the league of the sub-federation of Valjevo.
-Thanks to the Serbian Gymnastics Federation sports and physical culture gain massive impulse in the town.
-The school centers and the clubs are modernized and Železničar receives a new field to develop.
-In this period the work with youth teams gets special attention.
-In 1953 the club achieves promotion to League of the Belgrade sub-federation.
-In this decade the club usually competed at this level, and the important players worth naming beside the club's top scorer Kalman Sabov and the captain Dr. Miodrag Banković, are Milorad Ivanović and Radomir Ilić.
-Since the 1960s until the breakaway of Yugoslavia the club competes mostly in the league of the sub-federation of Kolubara.
+By the end of 1946 and beginning of 1947, the town underwent a sports revival.
+The Serbian Gymnastics Federation opened its branch in the town and a section dedicated to athletics named "Partizan" was founded. Železničar also formed sections dedicated to chess and handball.
+Many Serbian handball champions in 1947 were also footballers in the club.
+That year, the football club began competing from the beginning in the league of the sub-federation of Valjevo.
+The Serbian Gymnastics Federation led to a burgeoning sports and physical culture.
+School centers and clubs were modernized, and Železničar received a new field to develop.
+In this period, work with youth teams received special attention.
+In 1953 the club achieved promotion to the League of the Belgrade sub-federation.
+During the 1950s the club usually competed at this level, and the important players worth naming beside the club's top scorer Kalman Sabov and the captain Dr. Miodrag Banković, are Milorad Ivanović and Radomir Ilić.
+Since the 1960s until the breakaway of Yugoslavia, the club has mostly competed in the league of the sub-federation of Kolubara.

-It is perhaps in the late 1990s until 2002 that the club achieved its maximum success by participating in the Second League of FR Yugoslavia.
-The participation of the club in national level several consecutive seasons gave to the club some prestige that was missing earlier.
-But by the middle 2000s the club has fallen again to further lower leagues managing to return in 2007 to the Serbian League West (3rd national tier) a level that has been maintained for four consecutive seasons, by 2011.
+It is perhaps from the late 1990s until 2002 that the club achieved its maximum success by participating in the Second League of FR Yugoslavia.
+The participation of the club in national-level several consecutive seasons brought the club some prestige.
+But by the mid-2000s, the club fell to the lower leagues again, managing to return in 2007 to the Serbian League West (3rd national tier), a level that had been maintained for four consecutive seasons by 2011.